Noyce Graduate (MAT) Scholars Program

 409A Waterman Building

 Burlington, VT 05405-0160

-The Noyce Scholarship Program will provide scholarships for graduate (MAT) science majors to become teachers in high need school districts.
+The Noyce Scholarship Program will provide scholarships for science and mathematics majors to become teachers in high need school districts.
 Through acceptance of the scholarship and stipend, recipients agree to teach two years in a high need school district for every year of scholarship funds received.

-Science professionals and majors who have completed a BA/BS in science will be awarded a scholarship in the amount of $12,500 for one year as they work towards an MAT degree and grade 7-12 science teaching certificate.
+Science and mathematics professionals and majors who have completed a BA/BS in science or mathematics are eligible for a scholarship in the amount of $18,700 for one year as they work towards an MAT degree and licensure in science or mathematics.

-- Applicants for a Noyce scholarship and stipend must have a commitment to teaching science in a high need school district for at least two years for every year they receive funding.
+- Applicants for a Noyce scholarship and stipend must have a commitment to teaching science or mathematics in a high need school district for at least two years for every year they receive funding.

-- Applicants must be working towards a baccalaureate degree in science.
+- Applicants must be working towards or have completed a baccalaureate degree in science or mathematics.

-- Applicants must have a minimum overall GPA and major GPA in science of 3.0.
+- Applicants must have a minimum overall GPA and major GPA in science or mathematics of 3.0.

 - Applicants must be a United States citizen, national, or permanent resident.

 What is a high need school or district?